JasonPavlas/youtube-scripts/migrate.md

 # HOW
  Simply put, With the [cloud adoption framework](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/overview) and intentionality.

  To borrow a line from Simon Sink, you should start with why.
-The [SMART](https://learn.microsoft.com/en-us/assessments/Strategic-Migration-Assessment/) assessment sounds corny, I konw, but actually is a great way to get your executives, IT, and stakeholders on the same page and speaking the same language.
+And the [SMART](https://learn.microsoft.com/en-us/assessments/Strategic-Migration-Assessment/) assessment, although it sounds corny, actually offers a lot of value.
+This short multiple choice assessment is a great way to get your executives, IT, and stakeholders on the same page and speaking the same language.

- This type of inentionality will pay dividens on the backend because you'll have the benifit of learning from the mistakes of others before you.
+ This type of inentionality will pay dividens on the backend because you'll have the benifit of learning from the mistakes of thoes who came before you.

 # So What Next
  Microsoft vets and recomends partners that can help you along cloud adoption journey, like [Jacksonville IT Pros](https://jacksonvilleitpros.com/) for example.